MachinisteWeb/node-atlas/README.en.md

 $ node-atlas
 ```

-> Note : If your port 80 is in use or if you don't have priviledge to access it, you can use the `--httpPort` options.
+> Note: if your port 80 is in use or if you don't have the privilege to access it, you can use the `--httpPort` options.

 >  ```bash
 $ node-atlas --httpPort 8080